Example of a Magical Circle

 Do what thou wilt shall be the whole of the Law

-I want to elaborate somewhat on this magical circle which I thank a brother for doing the graphics.
+I want to elaborate somewhat on this magical circle which I thank Frater Nshyh for doing the graphics with.
 It should be noted as an example only.
 I disagree with where the Names are placed on this example.
 Well, where are you supposed to point your altar in this particular example?
 Where Nuit is placed should be where Boleskine is situated is where you have your altar for our Path is Unto Nuit.
 It is otherwise unclear why you have Babalon without the balance of the Beast using Therion.
 Instead you have Perdurabo, one of the magical mottos of Aleister Crowley situated in the north.
 So, Babalon is in the West and you have Perdurabo in the north.
 How does this symbolism work?
 In addition, you have the Name Laylah which as everyone notes was Leila Ida Nerissa Bathurst Waddell, a concubine or scarlet woman of the Beast.
 Say, was this a speculative graphic image of Layah's old circle or Perdurabo's?
 Perhaps this is the circle which you speculate might of existed if they have lived together sharing a Temple.
 Well, never you mind all that!
 When the aspirant sees the circle as an example they will surely will have the sense to put it together where the balances are adjusted.

 Another area that must be considered is the Name Ra-Hoor-Khuit should be in the East.
 In this example it is in the south I take it to correspond with fire.
 I would go for the Name Ra-Hoor-khuit in the East rather than the south.
 It is clearly an image and this is in compliance with those words in the Book of the Law.
 Shin Teth (ShT) could be in the West or Babalon could be in the West.
 Hadit could be south and Nuit could be north.
 I state only possibilities that would be more of a correspondence of symbolism.
 We all set up the Names in accordance with what makes sense to us for balance and idiosyncrasies that would involve our lens.